EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 You've tested the APIs directly by using a REST client.
 Now you're going to run the simulation that actually simulates cars driving on the highway.
 The simulation will simulate 3 entry- and exit-cameras (one for each lane).

-1. Open a new terminal window in VS Code and make sure the current folder is `python/Simulation`.
+1. Open a new terminal window in VS Code and make sure the current folder is `Simulation`.

 1. Run the command `pip3 install -r requirements.txt`